Backyard Burn Permits

 Aumsville, Stayton, Sublimity, and Santiam Canyon area: (877) 982-0011

 Ordinance #1279 allows only open burning of yard debris which is defined as wood, stalk, stem, needle or leaf material from trees, shrubs, plants and lawns.
 The Ordinance does not allow open burning of waste which includes garbage, paper, clothing, plastic, and food waste.

 What happens if my neighbor is violating these regulations?

 This Ordinance is enforced by Marion County Public Works, through the Sheriff's Office Code Enforcement section.
 For more information on filing a complaint, contact Code Enforcement at (503) 373-4333 or email at

 What are the regulations outside the Salem-Keizer UGB?

-If you live or own property outside of the Salem-Keizer Urban Growth Boundary, you will need to contact your local fire department for information on their burning regulations and permits.
+If your property is outside the Salem-Keizer Urban Growth Boundary, contact your local fire department for information on burning regulations and permits.